 The future of our society and our planet lies in recognizing Neurodiversity.
 Different brains are organized in different ways and are skilled at different tasks.
 People with so-called Bipolar Disorder have different brains.
-People with so-called Attention Deficit Disorder have different brains and people who are Autistic have different brains.
+People with so-called Attention Deficit Hyperactivity Disorder have different brains and people who are Autistic have different brains.
 Having a Neurodiverse mind presents all kinds of challenges and may require learning certain skills both for dealing with sensory stimuli and with social settings, but it does not mean that the Neurodiverse individual is not completely beautiful as they are and that they cannot do amazing wonderful things that can save the world.

 Alan Turing was on the Autistic Spectrum.
 Harvey Milk was almost certainly Bipolar (II) and had a lot of ADHD traits.
 Would we want them any other way?
 No.